AMSP-04/NETN-ORG/NETN-ORG.md

 ### Purpose

-The NETN-ORG FOM Module provides a common standard interface for the representation of the state of units including command structure, relationship between organizations and equipment items associated with units.
-This representation can be used for setting the initial state for models of simulated entities, capturing subsequent snapshot states and for dynamic change of model attributes, including organizational relationships.
+The NETN-ORG FOM Module provides a common standard interface for the representation of the state of units including command structure, relationship between organizations and equipment items as well as installations associated with a unit or a force.
+This representation can be used for setting the initial state for models of simulated entities, capturing subsequent snapshot states and for dynamic change of some model attributes, including organizational relationships.

 In addition to the FOM Module, a file based data storage and interchange format is defined based on SISO-STD-007-2008 Military Scenario Definition Language (MSDL).
 The NETN-ORG XML Schema defines elements used to capture units, equipment, relations, and initial modelling responsibilities, in an XML based text file format.